The Ultimate Guide to Lupus: Natural Remedies for Lupus

 Diet - avoid food with high salt content and increase your intake of fruit and vegetables.
 Fruit, nuts, soya and juice for breakfast is a good start to the day for all lupus sufferers.
 Wholegrain bread is good as well, and don't forget your lentils, beans and alternative grains such as buckwheat.

 It should be possible to carry on a normal life with lupus but it is important to get diagnosed and treated.
-Just like any other medical condition information is power, and the more knowledge you have of your illness the better.
+Just like any other medical condition information is power, and the more knowledge you have about your illness the better.

 Lupus World Day